User Guide – Volume Breakout Indicator

 Where is the volume displayed?

-Estimates for the hourly trading volumes are displayed in the Journal.
-To display volume estimates you first need to set the “Journal Output” to Yes.
+Estimates for the hourly trading volumes are displayed in the Journal and on the chart.
+To display numerical volume estimates you first need to set the “Journal Output” to Yes.
 Then set “Estimate event time from peak volume analysis” to true.

 After loading the indicator, check the journal tab: